xquery-mode/oook-selector/README.md

 - LW configuration service:
   (Just ignore this section you don't have such a service or don't know what it is.)
   - C-c m g - Get connection settings for ML connection from LW configuration service
+- Cider convenience functions:
+  - C-c m j - (cider) Start an nREPL server for the current project and connect to it.
+  - C-c m r - (cider) Select the REPL buffer, when possible in an existing window.
+  - C-c m R - (cider) Switch to the last Clojure buffer.

 † - For paged output, set page limit with xdmp-set-page-limit.
     Use numerical prefix to switch to a different page.